-The competition is structured to run over a week in mid-November:
+The competition is structured to run over three days in mid-November:

-- The first day will be used for registration, orientation, equipment check and to cover the Health & Safety considerations that arise when working with industrial robots.
-This will be followed by getting you all settled into your accommodation and a Welcome meal in the evening to give teams a chance to get to know each other and meet the judges in an informal atmosphere. - The next three days are for the competition itself.
+- The day before will be used for registration, orientation, equipment check and to cover the health & safety considerations that arise when working with industrial robots.
+You will then be escorted to your accommodation with the competition to start running the morning afterwards. - The next three days are for the competition itself.
 Marking is done at specific times throughout with milestones clearly set for competitors to keep them on track.
-Final submission of the team's entry, including any specified documentation, simulations, or data, will be at the end of the third day. - There may be an additional day for competitors to showcase their knowledge and skills without the pressure of competition.
-There will, hopefully, be the opportunity for competitors to become a trainer for the day and invite visitors to 'have a go' on the competition stand programming and operating the FANUC robots.
+Final submission of the team's entry, including any specified documentation, simulations, or data, will be at mid-day of the third day.